Japanese Public Key Infrastructure (JPKI)

 7.2.1.
 My Number Card in general

-For inquiries about My Number Card in general, please check the for inquiries about My Number System.
+For inquiries about My Number Card in general, please check the inquiry about My Number System.

 7.2.
 2. Introduction of Japanese Public Key Infrastructure

-For the introduction of Japanese Public Key Infrastructure, please contact from the inquiry form regarding the use of [Digital Agency] My Number Card (Japanese Public Key Infrastructure).
+For the introduction of the Japanese Public Key Infrastructure, please inquire from the [Digital Agency] My Number Card (Japanese Public Key Infrastructure) Usage Inquiry Form .

 7.2.3.
-Approval by the competent minister in Japanese Public Key Infrastructure
+Certification by the competent minister in Japanese Public Key Infrastructure

 Please send an e-mail to the following address.

-When sending an e-mail, please send it to the two e-mail addresses of Digital Agency and Ministry of Internal Affairs and Communications listed in the e-mail address below, after filling in the matters listed in the e-mail address below.
+When you send an e-mail, please fill in the two e-mail addresses, Digital Agency and Ministry of Internal Affairs and Communications, and send the e-mail.

 - Send To

-To prevent spam, "@" is displayed as "_ atmark _
+To prevent spam mail, "@" is displayed as "_ atmark _

 ".
 When you send mail, please change "_ atmark _

-- Enter "Inquiries about the PF business operator system, etc. (name of business operator / organization)"
+- Enter "Inquiries about the PF business operator system, etc. (name of business operator / group)"

-- Name of business / organization, department, name of person in charge, contact information (email address & phone number)
+- Name of business / organization, name of department, name of person in charge, contact information (email address & phone number)

 7.2.4.
 Other Services